Medically reviewed by Kristin Hall, FNP

 Depression can be a serious, debilitating mental illness.
 When it doesn’t improve with therapy, medication or other conventional forms of treatment, it’s important to seek the help of a mental health professional to find out what you can do.

-If you’re currently receiving care for depression from your primary care provider, ask them for a referral to a psychiatrist.
+If you’re currently getting care for depression from your primary care provider, you can access expert help by asking them for a referral to a psychiatrist.

 You can also connect with a licensed psychiatry provider from home using our online psychiatry service to receive a complete psychiatric evaluation, ongoing follow-up care and, if appropriate, prescription medication to help with your depression.